alejandrochang/StudyGuideNotes/redux.md

 Axios helps us make network request.

 ### What is Redux-thunk?
 Redux-thunk is the middleware that helps us make request in a Redux application.
+It helps us deal with these aynchronous action creators.
+It helps us solve our async issues.

 ### Redux data fetching (Components and Action Creators)
 Components are generally responsible for fetching data they need by calling an action creator.